khaloui-Salaheddine/sound-board/README.md

 ## 🦉 Main information

-Simple sound board built using HTML audio tag and Vanilla Js.
+Simple sound board built using HTML audio tag and  Js.

 The project goal:
 - when a user clicks a button, it makes a sound effect